It is one of the many viruses that inhabit the gastrointestinal tract. These viruses are collectively called Enteroviruses.

-- Cleaning and disinfection of surfaces (floors, walls, etc.), especially in places such as nurseries, hospitals and other institutional settings, is important for the effective prevention of any infection.
+- Cleaning and disinfection of surfaces (floors, walls, etc.), especially in places such as nurseries, hospitals, and other institutional settings, is essential for the effective prevention of any infection.

-- Healthcare providers should ensure that pregnant women strictly adhere to personal hygiene practices during delivery, so that newborns are well protected against transmission of the disease.
+- Healthcare providers should ensure that pregnant women strictly adhere to personal hygiene practices during delivery to protect newborns against disease transmission.

-- Maintaining good practices and ensuring public health and sanitation in general can help prevent the transmission and spread of Echo virus infection.
+- Maintaining good practices and ensuring public health and sanitation can help prevent the transmission and spread of Echovirus infection.

 Such practices can include: